AJMansfield/Intelligence-Core-Public/ag5.md

 He paused again.
 "That's 'researcher' for 'we couldn't get it to work _at all_', in case you were wondering.

-"Oh, someone's gonna use this to build a nuke-yoo-lar bomb.
-Haw haw haw.
+"_Oh, someone's gonna use this to build a nuke-yoo-lar bomb.
+Haw haw haw._

 "Get your heads out of your asses, this is the first really _new_ thing in science in like a decade and you want to shut it down?